-Semester 1 Semester 2 Semester 3 Semester 4 Semester 5 Semester 6 Semester 7 A1 A1 A1 A1 A1 В Quantitative Methods Probability and Statistics Business Statistics Introduction to Marketing International Business Communica-tion Case Studies in Tourism Marketing A1 A1 A1 A1 A1 В Microeconomics Macroeconomics Introduction to Accounting International Economics Business Case Studies Tour Operation and Event Organization A1 A2 A1 В В В Information Systems Introduction to Social Sciences Corporate Finance Foundations of Digital Marketing International Business Cultural and Heritage Tourism D Internship I. A2 В В B Tourism В В The Art of Writing and Presenting The System of Tourism Tourism Geography Products and their Development Marketing Calculations Lodging and Hotel Management A1 Business English.
-C C C C A1 Introduction to Quantitative Methods D Thesis-Research Methodology D Thesis- Consultation 28 credits 31 credits 31 credits 31 credits 34 credits 35 credits 20 credits Total number of credits to be acquired 210 credits
+First yea ar Sec ond year Third year Forth ı year Semester 1 Semester 2 Semester 3 Semester 4 Semester 5 Semester 6 Semester 7 Semester 8 A1 Quantitative Methods A1 Probability and Statistics A1 Business Statistics A1 Introduction to Marketing A1 International Business Communication B Case Studies in Tourism Marketing A1 Microeconomics A1 Macroeco- nomics A1 Introduction to Accounting A1 International Economics A1 Business Case Studies Tour Operation and Event Organization A1 Information Systems A2 Introduction to Social Sciences A1 Corporate Finance B Foundations of Digital Marketing B International Business B Cultural and Heritage Tourism D Internship I. D Internship II.
+A2 The Art of Writing and Presenting B The System of Tourism B Tourism Geography B Tourism Products and their Development B Marketing Calculations B Lodging and Hotel Management A1 Business English.
+C C C C A1 Introduction to Quantitative Methods D Thesis- Research Methodology D Thesis- Consultation 28 credits 28 credits 31 credits 31 credits 31 credits 34 credits 35 credits 20 credits 30 credits Total number of credits to be acquired 240 credits

-^{}Please note, the list of the available C- optional modules will be announced at the beginning of each semester within course registration period.
+\Please note, the list of the available C- optional modules will be announced at the beginning of each semester within course registration period.
 The number of students who can register for a course may be limited.
 If a course is full you need to choose another available one.